mobizt/Firebase-ESP32/README.md

 Able to GET, PUT, POST, STREAM, PATCH, DELETE data using get, set, push, stream, update and delete functions.

 Support integer, float, String and raw JSON String data types.
 Boolean data type was removed due to I implement the feature that can return the actual data type after Firebase calls.
-You can use int or float data type and use non-zero value for True and zero value for false instead.
+You can use int or float data type and use non-zero value for True and zero value for False instead.

 Able to set multiple stream path (require more RAM) and single stream path (swap between stream and other set/get/push).